rzeldent/esp32-smartdisplay/README.md

 }
 ```

-## Step 7: Create your LVGL file or use SquareLine Studio to make a design
+## Step 7 (Optional): Create your LVGL file or use SquareLine Studio to make a design

 There is a good UI designer available for LVGL and free (but some limitations) for personal use:
 [SquareLine Studio](https://squareline.io/):